yuvrazthapa717-sys/Rent-a-companion/README.md

 # Rent-a-companion
-A best website for lonely people. a website where you can book friends
+A best website for lonely people, website where you can book friends for any occasion.